 So many of our small appliances are indispensable.
 I love my stick blender, mini food processor, and juicer, but they are hard to store in my apartment kitchen.
-Some of them are in the pantry cabinet, others are stashed away in a storage box with other lesser-used kitchen tools, and a few sit out on our open shelving unit — meaning they have to be washed each time before they are used.
+Some of them are in the pantry cabinet, some are stashed away in a storage box with other lesser-used kitchen tools, and a few sit out on our open shelving unit — meaning they have to be washed each time before they are used.

 If you're in the process of making some upgrades to your kitchen, consider including a built-in appliance cubby.

 An appliance cubby lets you basically keep your appliances on the counter, but without it seeming like they are on the counter.
 Plus you can add an outlet inside the cubby to make all those electrics easier to use.

 Here are five great examples of kitchens with built-in appliance cubbies.

 - Double Doors - Kitchen Kraft: If your collection of small electrics is big enough, consider side-by-side appliance cubbies.